 The American River is fed by its three major tributaries: the North Fork, the Middle Fork, and the South Fork.
 All three watersheds begin in the El Dorado and Tahoe National Forests.
 The North and Middle Forks converge around Auburn, and all three forks feed into Folsom Lake, just east of Sacramento.
 From there, the river continues as the Lower American River through Sacramento.

 Morning brought a quick but hearty breakfast and then it was time to head to the river.
-The guides explained the schedule and safety procedures, then got us into wetsuits (if we wanted them) and safety gear.
-The South Fork actually runs along our campsite, however we were entering the river a bit upstream which translated to about a 20 minute bus ride.
+The guides explained the schedule and safety procedures, then got us into wetsuits and safety gear.
+The South Fork actually runs along our campsite, however we entered the river a bit upstream, which translated to about a 20 minute bus ride.
 Once out, the guides helped us fit our helmets and life jackets (safety first!) before getting into the rafts.

 For those who are on the fence about whitewater rafting, it’s definitely a great experience.
 Go with a trusted company and a good guide.
 Know your limitations and you’ll have a fun time.
 We only had one fall out of the raft on a smaller rapid, and there was no damage done other than perhaps to pride.
 Even Sami our littlest one, who went in with some anxiety, did really well and had an awesome time.
 There is certainly a lot of fun to be had on California’s rivers.
 Happy trails!